1. Commitment to protect your privacy

 Generally, we only collect your personal information for our own commercial purposes and for the purpose of complying with applicable legislation in New Zealand.

 The Company is a subsidiary within the Hantec group of companies.
 For the sake of operational efficiency, we have outsourced some of our key functions to other group companies operating in New Zealand, Australia and Hong Kong.
 Some of our group colleagues may access your personal information when supplying services to us.
-These services are performed under intragroup outsourcing agreements and require the outsourced service provider to treat your personal information with strict confidentiality.
+These services are performed under intragroup outsourcing agreements and require the outsourced service provider to keep all your personal information confidential and secure.

 Our trading platform (MT4) server is located in Japan.
 In the event of service disruption, we could migrate the platform to a server in Australia or Hong Kong.
 When we set up a trading account in your name on the MT4 platform, the data will be held on a secure server within a specialist data centre.
 Intragroup outsourcing agreements require the group company that manages the server to treat your personal information with strict confidentiality.